brianofearain/issuetracker/README.md

 * 'Properties' contains .NET environmental specifics

-* The binaries in bin are probably by now outdated, so in order to run,
-recompile using latest .NET compiler
+* In order to run,  recompile using latest .NET compiler